jekil/awesome-hacking/_pages/index.rst

 - `Simplify <https://github.com/CalebFenton/simplify>`_ - Generic Android Deobfuscator.
 - `SimplifyGraph <https://github.com/fireeye/SimplifyGraph>`_ - IDA Pro plugin to assist with complex graphs.
 - `Smali <https://github.com/JesusFreke/smali>`_ - Smali/baksmali is an assembler/disassembler for the dex format used by dalvik, Android's Java VM implementation.
+- `Sojobo <https://github.com/enkomio/Sojobo>`_ - An emulator for the B2R2 framework.
+It was created to easier the analysis of potentially malicious files.
+It is totally developed in .NET so you don't need to install or compile any other external libraries.
 - `Swiffas <https://github.com/ahixon/swiffas>`_ - SWF parser and AVM2 (Actionscript 3) bytecode parser.
 - `Swift-frida <https://github.com/maltek/swift-frida>`_ - Frida library for interacting with Swift programs.
 - `Toolbag <https://github.com/aaronportnoy/toolbag>`_ - The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.